Lucy Gray

 "Lucy Gray" is a poem written by William Wordsworth in 1799 and published in his Lyrical Ballads.
 It describes the death of a young girl named Lucy Gray, who went out one evening into a storm.

-Lucy Gray gives her name to the lead female character Lucy Gray Baird in the novel The Ballad of Songbirds and Snakes, Suzanne Collins's 2020 prequel to the Hunger Games series.

 Background

 The poem was inspired by Wordsworth being surrounded by snow, and his sister's memory of a real incident that happened at Halifax.
 Wordsworth explained the origins when he wrote, "Written at Goslar in Germany in 1799.
 It was founded on a circumstance told me by my Sister, of a little girl who, not far from Halifax in Yorkshire, was bewildered in a snow-storm.
 Her footsteps were traced by her parents to the middle of the lock of a canal, and no other vestige of her, backward or forward, could be traced.
 The body however was found in the canal."
 Lucy Gray was first published in Volume 2 of the 1800 edition of Lyrical Ballads.